-- Masterclass — An example to sell an online course
+- Masterclass – perfect for selling an online course

-- Portrait — A photography studio’s sample online shopping cart.
+- Portrait – photography studio’s sample online shopping cart.

-- Trainer — An example of a personal trainer’s online lessons.
+- Trainer – suitable for a personal trainer’s online lessons.

-- Studio — A dance studio mockup to sell live coaching.
+- Studio – dance studio mockup to sell live coaching.

-- Avo — An example of a product-based all-on-one sales page.
+- Avo – example of a product-based all-on-one sales page.

-- Webinar — An example used by SamCart themselves, a webinar is an effective means to sell your high-ticket product.
+- Webinar – the webinar is an effective means to sell your high-ticket product.

 - Inventor – Sell a high-ticket physical product with this template.

-- Nutrition — An example layout for selling healthy dietary ebook and memberships.
+- Nutrition – for selling healthy dietary ebooks and memberships.

-- Classroom — A fun template to sell courses to students.
+- Classroom – fun template to sell courses to students.

-- Agency — Sell prepared consulting work in this easy to change the design.
+- Agency – sell prepared consulting work in this easy-to-change design.

-- Software — A template for selling software in download form or as a service.
+- Software – sell software in download form or as a service.

-- Trial — Sell some on a trial basis before your customers pay the full price.
+- Trial – sell products on a trial basis before your customers pay the full price.

 The designs are desktop and mobile-friendly.
-Mobile is an important aspect of online ordering today and should choose a service that works well with mobile ordering.
-With their pre-made templates, options to enable or disable items on mobile and wallet support SamCart is a great choice.
+Mobile is an important aspect of online ordering today, so choose a mobile-responsive design.
+I like that SamCart allows you to enable or disable items on mobile.

-SamCart’s visual editor has many options to make your order page look the best and increase conversions using various promotional techniques.
+SamCart’s visual editor has many options to help you create a professional-looking order page and increase conversions using various promotional techniques.

-This tools can be used to help increase sales with your product.
-Each of these have many different styles to choose from
+Widgets can be used to help increase sales with your product.
+SamCart provides the following widgets with several variations of each.

-- Progress Bar — Shows how far is the user in the order process.
+- Progress Bar – This shows how far is the user in the order process.

-- Guarantee — Showing a seal with your guarantee is one of the easy ways to reduce risk
+- Guarantee – Showing a seal with your guarantee builds credibility.

 - Testimonial – Social proof is another way to ease the buyer to assure they are making the right decision.

-- FAQ — Get the common objections out of the way with your frequently asked questions section.
+- FAQ – Remove common objections by answering frequently asked questions.

-- Custom HTML — Add custom HTML like the service Deadline Funnel to your order page.
+- Custom HTML – Add custom HTML to your order page.

-SamCart also has a feature called Collections in their editor.
-The best way to think of this feature are like mini-templates to use on your order page.
-They are pre-designed layouts that you can use on your page.
+The SamCart editor also has a feature called Collections, mini-templates that you can use on your order page.

-All of these you have the option to show or hide on desktop and mobile devices.
-If you create a winning design you want to reuse over (which I recommend) you can save your design as a template.
+You can display or hide all SamCart widgets on desktop and mobile devices.
+If you create a winning design you want to reuse (which I recommend), you can save your design as a template.

 When compared to the competing product ThriveCart, SamCart’s affiliate system is a much simpler design.
-The settings within SamCart is global and cannot be adjusted per affiliate or product.
-As an affiliate, the reporting is let me say… basic.
-You don’t have the option to either add your own pixel or create an exclusive bonus for visitors who signup with your affiliate link.
+The settings within SamCart are global and cannot be adjusted per affiliate or product.
+Unfortunately, affiliate reporting is limited.
+You don’t have the choice to add your own pixel or create an exclusive bonus for visitors who signup with your affiliate link.

 Lastly, SamCart lacks any postback feature for super affiliates like me.
-If affiliates are wanting to track conversions, your options are pretty limited to only one option.
-The only possible option for affiliates is via the Marketing Analytics option which is only available with the Scale plan.
-Then you as the SamCart customer must enable utm_content wich then your affiliates can populate with traffic source information.
-Not a real workable solution for most.
+There is only one option to track conversions – Marketing Analytics, which is only available with the Scale plan.
+Then you, as the SamCart customer, must enable utm_content, which your affiliates can populate with traffic source information.
+Not a workable solution for most.

-Same applies to products.
-You are not restricted by amount of products you can sell through SamCart’s service.
+The same applies to products.
+You are not restricted by the number of products you can sell through SamCart’s service.

-With the 3 tiers, the limits features, and functionality.
-Obviously ‘Scale’ has the most functionality.
-If you start with the ‘Launch’ plan you have SamCart branding on your cart, which isn’t ideal.
+If you start with the entry-level ‘Launch’ plan, you have SamCart branding on your cart, which isn’t ideal.